Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Sensitivity Intervals

 \section{Sensitivity Intervals}

 By replacing the estimable (partial) $R$- and $R^2$-values and standard deviations with empirical estimators in the objective and constraints, we obtain an estimator of the PIR by solving the optimization problem \eqref{eq:pir-minmax-plugin}.
 Assessing the uncertainty of this estimator is a subtle task as even the notion of confidence is not immediately clear in partially identified problems.
-In the general setup presented in Section \ref{sec:framework} and for a given $0 < \alpha < 1$, we call $S$ a $(1-\alpha)$-sensitivity interval of $\beta$ if
+For a given $0 < \alpha < 1$, we call $S$ a $(1-\alpha)$-sensitivity interval of $\beta$ if

 and $S$ a $(1-\alpha)$-sensitivity interval of the partially identified region if

 Obviously, the second notion of confidence is stronger.
 For a more detailed discussion on confidence statements in partially identified problems including issues with asymptotic sensitivity intervals, the reader is referred to \citet{imbens}, \citet{stoye} and \citet{molinari2020}.